alexjgreig/QHL-Lean/README.md

 # Quave

-QUantum Algorithm VErification - A quantum program verification tool built using Lean.
+Quave (QUantum Algorithm VErification) is a quantum program verification tool built using Lean.
 Implements quantum Hoare logic with classical variables to create formal, rigiourous proofs of the correctness of quantum programs.